Self Confidence and Self Image

-Because self-image is created and maintained in the mind it can also be distorted.
-Images of our self from memories formed during moments of embarrassment, shame, guilt, fear, or anger might be lodged with lots of emotion.
-These emotions make them more powerful and distort an honest representation of our self in our mind.
-These types of memories with their distorted self-image and emotion project forward into our present day identity of our self.
+Images of ourselves from memories formed during moments of embarrassment, shame, guilt, fear, or anger might be lodged with lots of emotion.
+These emotions make them more powerful and distort an honest representation of ourselves in our minds.
+These types of memories with their distorted self-image and emotion project forward into our present-day identity of our self.
 This can often cause a distorted sense of self-esteem and unhappiness.
-When we are engaged in self judgment, we are often judging a snapshot mental image instead of our real self.
+When we are engaged in self-judgment, we are often judging a snapshot mental image instead of our real self.

-To see how to change self-image, watch listen to this video.
+To see how to change your self-image, watch listen to this video.
 It will talk you through a guided meditation.
-Through this process you will become aware of how quickly the mind creates a new self image and makes it seem it is your identity.
-You will also be introduced to being the witness observer of these false self images.
+Through this process, you will become aware of how quickly the mind creates a new self-image and makes it seem it is your identity.
+You will also be introduced to being the witness observer of these false self-images.

-For more insights on changing or improving self image and their related thoughts and emotions, check out the free trial sessions of the Self Mastery Course.2
+For more insights on changing or improving self-image and their related thoughts and emotions, check out the free trial sessions of the Self Mastery Course.3